ifrh/Ostfalia-Proforma-Praktomat/README.md

 For enabling https (port 443) you must

 * put your certificate files into /data/certs (or adjust folder name in docker-compose.yml)
+* comment in 443 configuration in nginx/nginx.conf
-* set servername and adjust certificate file names in nginx.conf
+* set servername and adjust certificate file names in nginx/nginx.conf

 ## ProFormA API (CURL)